PINE BUSH CENTRAL SCHOOL DISTRICT

 - ensure that discipline, when necessary, is administered promptly and fairly.

-To this end, the Board adopts the Code of Conduct (Code), which, unless otherwise indicated, applies to all students, parents, school personnel, and visitors when on school property or attending school functions.
+To this end, the Board adopts the Code of Conduct (Code), which, unless otherwise indicated, applies to all students, parents, school personnel, and visitors when on school property or attending school functions or during virtual learning.